hazelcast/hazelcast-nodejs-client/README.md

 # 5. Setting Up Client Network

-All network related configuration of Hazelcast Node.js Client is performed via the `network` element in the declarative configuration file, or in the object `ClientNetworkConfig` when using programmatic configuration.
+All network related configuration of Hazelcast Node.js client is performed via the `network` element in the declarative configuration file, or in the object `ClientNetworkConfig` when using programmatic configuration.
 Let’s first give the examples for these two approaches.
 Then we will look at its sub-elements and attributes.

 ### Declarative Client Network Configuration